Zerq/LiteSPA/README.md

 its currently dependent on also having https://github.com/Zerq/jsxFix-initial this is a tool to do some post transpilation changes on TSX files  so i can use them in this template...

+react is not a dependency at most a devdependency.

 The design pholosophy here is to heavily favor plain ecma script... i dont use webpack or any 3rd party module loader only the module loader built into the broweser. it also support Typescript and  and TSX templates...